TScafeJR/Ride-Server/README.md

 You can find the current end point here: https://the-app-ride.herokuapp.com

 The URL above is where we will send the fecth calls to on the frontend with the requisite routes.

+If you visit the current app you should see "Success" which is coming from the res.send() command.

+I am excited to work on this over the course of the next week.